By Joanne Jeffries. Last Updated 16th November 2021. Welcome to this case study surrounding personal injury claims payouts for a broken metatarsal.

 We do hope that this page has proved useful for you, but we also know that sometimes she would prefer to do a little extra reading and research for yourself before calling us.
 The links below may well provide some more detail you might find interesting.

 Foot pain NHS – This page explains more about the injury and how it is treated.
+It explains about fixes such as fusion surgery, open reduction internal fixation surgery, and other fixes of a metatarsal fracture.

 Construction site health and safety – here you will see detailed guidance for construction site workers and owners.